What is an internal audit for ISO 27001?

 The course lasts five days and includes live online instruction (via Zoom).
 This comprises 40 hours of instruction led by instructors.

-Developing the knowledge and abilities necessary to organise and carry out internal and external audits in accordance with ISO 19011 and ISO/IEC 17021-1 certification procedure is one of the objectives.
+Developing the knowledge and abilities necessary to organise and carry out internal and external audits in accordance with ISO 19011 and ISO/IEC 27001 Standard procedure is one of the objectives.
 It also entails learning audit procedures and developing the necessary management skills for an audit team, audit programme, customer relations, and conflict resolution.